TEST How much do you know about charting? Put yourself to the test!

 A) on the left and right sides;

-B) on the top and bottom sides;
+B) on the up and down sides;

 C) on the graduated rose.